 A mesothelioma, asbestosis, or asbestos-related lung cancer diagnosis starts a clock you cannot afford to ignore.
 If you worked as a boilermaker, pipefitter, insulator, HVAC mechanic, electrician, millwright, or maintenance tradesman at any Gary Community School Corporation building, your occupational history at those facilities may support a legal claim — and that claim has a hard deadline.

 Indiana’s asbestos statute of limitations is two years from the date of diagnosis under Ind.
-Code § 34-20-3-1 — not two years from your last day of exposure.
+Code § 34-20-3-1 (personal injury) and Ind.
+Code § 34-23-1-1 (wrongful death) — not two years from your last day of exposure.
 That distinction matters for tradesmen who worked at Gary schools decades ago and are only now receiving a diagnosis.
 If you are an Indiana resident, or if your exposure involved Indiana-connected defendants such as U.S. Steel, Bethlehem Steel, Inland Steel, or Cummins Engine, an asbestos attorney can evaluate your claim at no cost.

 Veterans who were also exposed during military service may pursue VA disability benefits and a civil lawsuit on parallel, concurrent tracks — one does not foreclose the other.
 Every month of delay risks the loss of evidence, witnesses, and legal options.